 A Generator Planned Outage is the scheduled removal from service, in whole or in part, of a generating unit for inspection, maintenance or repair with the approval of PJM.
-The Generator shall provide PJM with written notice of its intent at least thirty days prior to performing planned maintenance of the facility, including turbine, generator, and boiler overhauls or inspections, testing, nuclear refueling, etc. Planned Outages usually occur during those seasons of the year when the peak demand on the power system is lowest and are not to be scheduled during the PJM Peak Period Maintenance Season.
+The Generator shall provide PJM with an outage request via eDART at least thirty days prior to performing planned maintenance of the facility, including turbine, generator, and boiler overhauls or inspections, testing, nuclear refueling, etc. Planned Outages usually occur during those seasons of the year when the peak demand on the power system is lowest and are not to be scheduled during the PJM PeakPeriod Maintenance Season.